 Stow Munroe Falls High School

 Stow Munroe Falls High School is a public high school in Stow, Ohio.
 It has a current enrollment of 1,720 students and is ranked 205th in Ohio (US News).
 Stow Munroe Falls High School is important to UOE and the CCP program through Kent State University due to the high participation from this school.
 According to the CCP dashboard, Stow Munroe Falls High School has been ranked the highest of all participating feeder schools from 2017-2024 with 194 students making the transition from the CCP program to an undergraduate degree at Kent State University.
-This makes Stow Munroe Falls High School a focal point for this campaign.
+This makes Stow Munroe Falls High School a potential focal point for this campaign.

 College of the Arts and Sciences